 Creation of the Veteran Integration Program was inspired by a record-high unemployment rate among veterans and a lack of specialized employment services for them in Southern Nevada at the time when Nevada had the most rapidly growing veteran population across the country.
 The program was made possible by a foundational grant in 2012 by Nevada Women’s Philanthropy.
-Since that time, many local companies have provided financial support for the program with major funding from Bank of America Charitable Foundation Neighborhood Builders Excellence Initiative, the Wells Fargo Foundation’s Neighborhood LIFT Program, and the Walmart State Foundation’s Giving Program.
+Since that time, many local companies have provided financial support for the program with major funding from Bank of America Charitable Foundation Neighborhood Builders Excellence Initiative, the Wells Fargo Foundation’s Neighborhood LIFT Program, the Walmart State Foundation’s Giving Program, and USAA Savings Bank.

 The Veteran Integration Program is part of Goodwill’s mission to fight poverty with jobs.
 At Goodwill, we believe jobs are a true systemic solution, helping reduce homelessness, hunger, addiction, family instability, reliance on government assistance, and more.
 Along with veterans, Goodwill serves people with disabilities, older workers, youth, the long-term unemployed, and the formerly incarcerated.
 Goodwill operates 3 Career Connections Centers where job seekers receive free one-on-one training, workshops, hiring events, work experiences, and job placement services.